 “I’m proud,” he whispered again, “real proud of my life.”

 I let the breath go.
 “Yeah, you should be.”

 An African-American nurse arrived to take him to the dining room.
 My father, whose racist rants were legendary, reached for her hand and grinned.

 “She’s nice,” he said.
 “People…people’s the same everywhere.”

 “We need to go,” I said.
 “Time for you to get some lunch.”

-He raised a hand toward my wife—that unsuitable, racially-diverse person who married me thirty-eight years ago.
+He raised a hand toward my wife—that at one time unsuitable, racially-diverse person who’d married me thirty-eight years before.

 “I love you,” he whispered.

 She hugged him lightly.

 He then held his hand out to me.
 His face twisted momentarily as though he might cry again.